Ars Amatoria: Content

 Book one of Ars amatoria was written to show a man how to find a woman.
 In book two, Ovid shows how to keep her.
 These two books contain sections which cover such topics as "not forgetting her birthday", "letting her miss you - but not for long", and "not asking about her age".
 The third book, written two years after the first books were published, gives women advice on how to win and keep the love of a man ("I have just armed the Greeks against the Amazons; now, Penthesilea, it remains for me to arm thee against the Greeks...").
 Sample themes of this book include: "making up, but in private", "being wary of false lovers", and "trying young and older lovers".

 The standard situations of finding love are presented in an entertaining way.
 Ovid includes details from Greek mythology, everyday Roman life and general human experience.
 The Ars amatoria is composed in elegiac couplets, rather than the dactylic hexameters, which are more usually associated with the didactic poem.

 Reception

 The work was such a popular success that the poet wrote a sequel, Remedia Amoris (Remedies for Love).
 At an early recitatio, however, S. Vivianus Rhesus, Roman governor of Thracia, is noted as having walked out in disgust.

-The assumption that the 'licentiousness' of the Ars amatoria was responsible in part for Ovid's relegation (banishment) by Augustus in 8 AD is dubious, and seems rather to reflect modern sensibilities than historical fact.
-For one thing, the work had been in circulation for eight years by the time of the relegation, and it postdates the Julian Marriage Laws by eighteen years.
-Secondly, it is hardly likely that Augustus, after forty years unchallenged in the purple, felt the poetry of Ovid to be a serious threat or even embarrassment to his social policies.
-Thirdly, Ovid's own statement from his Black Sea exile that his relegation was because of 'carmen et error' ('a song and a mistake') is, for many reasons, hardly admissible.

-It is more probable that Ovid was somehow caught up in factional politics connected with the succession: Agrippa Postumus, Augustus' adopted son, and Augustus' granddaughter, Vipsania Julilla, were both relegated at around the same time.
-This would also explain why Ovid was not reprieved when Augustus was succeeded by Agrippa's rival Tiberius.
-It is likely, then, that the Ars amatoria was used as an excuse for the relegation.
-This would be neither the first nor the last time a 'crackdown on immorality' disguised an uncomfortable political secret.